 Smart contracts offer a fascinating new opportunity to take advantage of the blockchain.
 Users can benefit from decentralized agreements using these protocols and use them in many different industries to create legal documents without a third party.

 While this is great, they do have some issues as well.
-For starters, it’s questionable whether a smart contract would hold up as an agreement in a court of law if you needed to actually sue over it.
-It’s also near impossible to change them if you make a mistake because the blockchain is forever.
+For starters, it’s questionable whether a smart contract would hold up as an agreement in a court of law if you need actually to sue over it.
+It’s also near impossible to change them if you make a mistake because blockchain is not amendable.